 Then, pure, it starts a new cycle.
 Again it starts evolution – going through mineral, vegetable and animal kingdom.
 In animal kingdom, the egos are revived out of the “cause egos”.
 It reaches the human state again with its 108 lives and it has another chance for awakening.
 If it doesn’t awaken, the entire process (cycle) repeats again.
 The consciousness is entitled to 3000 cycles, which is more than enough to reach awakening.
 Each time it passes through a cycle, it is wiser and it has more experience, which can eventually lead for natural yearning for liberation from suffering.
 If it doesn’t awaken, it returns back to the Absolute but as an unrealized spark.

 So those were the basics of our life in the physical dimension, according to the universal esoteric teachings.
 It’s recommended to look for in-depth understanding of it in the astral plane.
 For further reading I suggest Hell, Devil, Karma by Samael Aun Weor, and chapters 39 and 40 of the book The Mystery of the Golden Blossom, by the same author.
 You can download both of these books from the book section of this site.
-You will also be able to read more about this in the new free ebook by Belzebuub which will be available in the future.

 I will finish this post with a 13th century poem by Mevlana Rumi that poetically touches upon this subject.